stevenh1223/slash/README.md

 ## Why This Project Matters

-This web app wasn’t just about checking off features — it was about building something meaningful from the ground up.
+This web app wasn’t just about checking off features.
+It was about building something meaningful from the ground up.
 I designed and built a platform that helps people share their experiences switching fields for grad school, something I personally found missing online.

 Along the way, I: